Hirshhorn Museum and Sculpture Garden, Washington D.C.

-The Hirshhorn Museum and Sculpture Garden in Washington, D.C. is one of the leading museums of modern and contemporary art in the United States.
+The Hirshhorn Museum and Sculpture Garden in Washington, D.C. is one of the most renowned museums of modern and contemporary art in the United States.

-The museum takes its name from the financier Joseph H. Hirshhorn, who over time collected sculptures and paintings by the most important artists of the 19th and 20th century.
+The museum takes its name from financer and art collector Joseph H. Hirshhorn (1899-1981), whose collection comprised sculptures and paintings by many of the most important artists of the 19th and 20th centuries.

 Hirshhorn, who once was an unwealthy Latvian immigrant to the USA, bequeathed a substantial part of his collection to the Smithsonian to express gratitude to his adoptive country.

-The world-renowned permanent collection of the museum includes works, displayed on a rotating basis, by Rodin, Picasso, Matisse, Max Ernst, Henry Moore, Pollock, Rothko, Lipchitz, Calder, de Kooning, Lucio Fontana, Giacometti, Ellsworth Kelly, Roy Lichtenstein, Claes Oldenburg, Francis Bacon and Jeff Koons, just to name a few.
+The 12,000-piece permanent collection of the museum includes works by Auguste Rodin, Pablo Picasso, Henri Matisse, Max Ernst, Henry Moore, Jackson Pollock, Mark Rothko, Jacques Lipchitz, Alexander Calder, Willem de Kooning, Lucio Fontana, Alberto Giacometti, Ellsworth Kelly, Roy Lichtenstein, Claes Oldenburg, Francis Bacon, and Jeff Koons, among many others.

-As anticipated, the Hirshhorn is also famous for its sculpture garden.
+As anticipated, the Hirshhorn also includes a remarkable sculpture garden.

-The garden houses artworks by some of the most prominent American and European sculptors, surrounded by lawns and flowering trees; it is among the major cultural attractions in Washington.
+Located opposite the museum across Jefferson Drive, the 1.3-acre garden contains artworks by some of the most prominent American and European sculptors surrounded by lawns and flowering trees; the garden is one of the most popular cultural attractions in Washington DC.

-The museum building includes a specialized library and a gift shop.
+The building of the museum also contains a specialized library and a gift shop.